doris-chiffer/chiffer-contentresan-tool/application/README.md

 ### Available Scripts

 Run <bold>npm install</bold>
-When you first run the application
+When you first run the application to install all the dependencies.

 In the project directory, you can run: